Mini Biscuits and Berries

 Then add the buttermilk and stir it together until the dough is just clumping together.
 Don’t overwork the dough at this point or the biscuits will get tough.
 Keep it light.

-Turn the dough out onto a lightly floured surface and fold it over itself a few times.
+Turn the mini biscuit dough out onto a lightly floured surface and fold it over itself a few times.
 Then press it out until it’s about 1/3-1/2 inch thick and start punching out some rounds!

 The round cutter I used was about two inches, but there isn’t a hard and fast rule here.
 I would just keep them on the smallish end.